-If you're not sure which processor to pick, head on over to our CPU guide where we break down the choices for every budget and interest so it's easy to select the silicon that's right for you.
+If you're not sure which processor to pick, head on over to our best CPU for gaming guide where we break down the choices for every budget and interest so it's easy to select the silicon that's right for you.
 While your pick here will influence the types of motherboard you can use, don't worry about your choice locking you out of the latest features as it may have in years past.
 While fans of AMD or Intel may argue over processor supremacy, the motherboard situation is largely equal these days.

-By now you should have also selected a graphics card.
+By now you should have also selected the best graphics card for your needs.
 For gaming rigs, this is the single most important performance component, and the rest of the system should be built around running this GPU at the native resolution of your monitor, with the highest gaming detail levels and framerates your budget can support.
 Here are the best gaming monitors right now.
 This may also dictate certain minimum requirements for components like the power supply, and size of the case, so keep those size and budgetary calculations in mind as you continue.

 Motherboard chipsets explained

 Chipsets provide the control logic required to make the components of a system work together, from CPUs to storage, and are responsible for the type and number of connectors available on a PC both inside and out.

 Motherboards are identified by the chipsets they are based on, and these names change when major new CPU revisions are released, which happens frequently.
 That means that at any given time, a few generations of motherboards share the marketplace, adding to the confusion.
 To help make sense of this, here are the current (as of late 2018) chipsets and the sockets they support.

 Intel 600 series